MilkyBruv/91901-user-desgin-methodologies/README.md

 - User/Stakeholder Questions:

 	Ask questions that give a broad idea of the product, then ask more in-depth questions that outline more specific aspects, then ask questions that give you a background of them and their persona, and their desired audience's persona.
+This method is very useful as it gives you a lot of concise, important information for the desgin as well as lots of background information about the client.

 - Gut Test

 	Get lots of examples from different didgital products and ask the client to rate each example from 1 - 5; 1 meaning terrible and 5 meaning brilliant.
 Use a collection of at least 5 final designs / products that were rated 4+ to get a good idea of what the client desires.
-This helps you understand what the client expects and how they want to product to respond and look like.
+This helps you understand what the client expects and how they want the product to respond and look like.

 - Relevant Implications

 	Explain how your desgin addresses issues and problems, eg: legal, social, privacy, accessibility, future-proofing.
-This makes sure that you know what errors could arrise, and how you will fix them.
+This makes sure that you know what errors could arrise, and how you will fix or prevent them.

 - Feedback

 	Ask the client about the issues and don't suggest a solution.
 Getting the client's pure and uninfluenced point of view is cruicial to tailoring the design to their wants and needs.
-Make sure that the desgin you give them is up to a standard where it can be tested / reviewed efficiently with sufficient.
+Make sure that the desgin you give them is up to a standard where it can be tested / reviewed efficiently to ensure you have .
 This makes it easy to apply changes and tailor your desgin to the client perfectly.

 - Competitive Analysis

-	- Check what similar companies / products are doing and see what works for them and what doesn't work.
+	Check what similar companies / products are doing and see what works for them and what doesn't work.
 Excel past their standards and building your own new project based off of user studies and persona research.

 - Card Sorting